-The "View" button brings up the preview interface (page 36) which can be used to generate a preview of the content that is being edited without having to publish it.
+The "View" button brings up the view interface (page 40) which can be used to generate a preview of the content that is being edited without having to publish it.
 When the "Store and exit" button is clicked, the system will store the draft and exit the object edit interface.
-The draft will be available in the "My drafts" list located under the "My account" tab.
+The draft will be available in the "My drafts" list located under the "Dashboard" tab.
 It can be re-edited at any time.